DataDog/documentation/content/en/getting_started/site/_index.md

 ## How do I tell which Datadog site I am on?

-You can identify which site you are on by matching your Datadog application URL to the site URL in the table above.
+You can identify which site you are on by matching your Datadog website URL to the site URL in the table above.

 {{< img src="getting_started/site/site.png" alt="Image of the site URL in your browser"  >}}